 Primary School Children:

 Preparation of primary school children for the sacraments is carried out according to the Archdiocesan Sacramental Guidelines.
-Guidelines introduced in 2015 guide our process.

 Children in Year 3 are accepted into the Parish programme to prepare them to receive the Sacraments of Confirmation and First Holy Communion.
 Confirmation will be received in the latter part of Year 3 with First Holy Communion in Year 4.
 Older primary school children (Year 4 or 5) who have not completed these sacraments are also accepted into the programme.

 Note: Baptism Children who wish to be prepared to receive the Sacraments must be baptised before enrolment.
 If children are not already baptised, you should check the arrangements for this process and prepare for baptism now.
+Baptism preparation for this group will commence on Saturday 25 July so arrangements need to be made urgently as it will not be repeated until 2021.

-Please note that Sacramental Preparation is the responsibility of the Parish, not the Catholic School, (though the Parish is extremely grateful for the support provided by our Local School).
+Please note that Sacramental Preparation is the responsibility of the Parish, not the Catholic School, (though the Parish is extremely grateful for the support provided by our Parish School).
 Thus you should expect to be provided with the latest information through Parish sources such as the Weekly Newsletter.

 Teenagers and Adults: